-Students have three consecutive semesters to enroll in courses after admission.
-If students do not enroll within this timeframe or if students are absent from a graduate program for three semesters (or longer), they must submit a new application for readmission.
+If students are absent from a graduate program for three semesters (or longer), they must submit a new application for readmission.
 Students must be in good academic and financial standing to be readmitted.
 Supporting documentation (transcripts, resume, goal statement) is good for the entire seven-year program time limit and does not have to be resubmitted unless:

-- Any of the documentation was missing from the original application file AND/OR - The student has received credit at any other institution since the original date of admission to Columbia College AND/OR - The student is being readmitted under a time extension to the original seven-year program time limit.
+- Any of the documentation was missing from the original application file AND/OR - The student has received credit at any other institution since the original date of admission to Columbia College AND/OR - The student is being readmitted under a time extension to the original seven-year program time limit

 Academic and financial status restrictions are checked upon readmission application review.
 Students with outstanding payments at Columbia College may not be granted admission until financial obligations are resolved.
 (Students may contact the Center for Student Success directly (573-875-7252) to determine if there is a balance due.)
-Students serving suspension or not in good academic standing may not be granted admission until appeal processes have been completed.
+Students who have been suspended or who are not in good academic standing may not be granted admission until appeal processes have been completed.